SpartnerNL/laravel-excel-docs/3.1/architecture/objects.md

 ### Setters

-An other option is to add setters for data that you want to pass.
+Another option is to add setters for data that you want to pass.

 ```php
 class UsersExport implements FromCollection {